pablo-sampaio/swarm_ev3/RL_in_EV3/readme.md

 ## TO DOWNLOAD THE WHOLE PROJECT TO EV3

-1. No painel EV3DEV DEVICE BROWSER do lado esquerdo, ao lado do nome "ev3dev", clique no botão "Send workspace to device"
+1. In the EV3DEV DEVICE BROWSER panel on the left, next to the name "ev3dev", click the "Send workspace to device" button
    - The button to the left of the name "ev3dev" must be green -- the device must be connected!

 2. Remember to do this whenever you change anything, if you run the files using options 2 and 3 (of the next section).